OSGeo/gdal/doc/source/drivers/vector/gpkg.rst

 Relationship retrieval is supported, respecting the OGC GeoPackage Related Tables Extension.
-If the Related Tables Extension is not in use then relationships will be reported for tables which utilise FOREIGN KEY constraints.
+If the Related Tables Extension is not in use then relationships will be reported for tables which utilize FOREIGN KEY constraints.

 Dataset open options
 --------------------